-Selection of vacation days shall be made after the Kelly Days selection periods and shall be by departmental seniority.
-The vacation selection first and second choice process will be once a year for the entire calendar year and will be scheduled by the Department.
-The maximum number of employees allowed to be off for any one shift on a combination of Kelly Days/vacation days will be 13 per shift.
-The maximum number of lieutenants allowed to be off for any one shift for Kelly Days/vacation days is 7 per shift.
-The maximum number of engineers allowed to be off for any one shift for Kelly Days/vacation days is 7 per shift.

-Days/vacation days is 9 per shift.
-The maximum number of firefighters allowed to be off for any one shift for Kelly Days/vacation days is 8 per shift.
+Selection of personal leave shall be made after the Kelly Day selection periods and shall be by departmental seniority.
+The personal leave selection first and second choice process will be once a year for the entire calendar year and will be scheduled by the Department.
+The maximum number of employees allowed to be off for any one shift on a combination of Kelly Days/personal leave will be 13 per shift.
+The maximum number of lieutenants allowed to be off for any one shift for Kelly Days/personal leave is 7 per shift.
+The maximum number of engineers allowed to be off for any one shift for Kelly Days/personal leave is 9 per shift.
+The maximum number of firefighters allowed to be off for any one shift for Kelly Days/personal leave is 9 per shift.

-Personnel will have two shifts to submit their first and second vacation requests.
+Personnel will have two weeks to submit their first and second personal leave requests.

-In the first choice of the vacation selection process, employees will have one choice to select consecutive vacation shifts or to join vacation shift(s) with a Kelly Day.
-In the second choice of the vacation selection process, employees will have another choice to select consecutive vacation shifts or to join vacation shift(s).
-All remaining requests for single shift vacations shall be submitted for approval to the employee's Battalion Chief during the working shift of the requesting employee prior to the date requested, on a first come basis.
+In the first choice of the personal leave selection process, employees will have one choice to select consecutive personal leave shifts or to join personal leave shift(s) with a Kelly Day.
+In the second choice of the personal leave selection process, employees will have another choice to select consecutive personal leave shifts or to join personal leave shift(s).
+All remaining requests for single shift personal leave shall be submitted for approval to the employee's Battalion Chief during the working shift of the requesting employee prior to the date requested, on a first come basis.
+If there are any remaining personal leave slots available the day the shift comes in, an employee may request personal leave for that shift to the on duty Battalion Chief by 10 am.

-A person coming on shift may cancel vacation for his/her next duty shift if it is done before 8:00 p.m. of the working shift.
-The Battalion Chief will offer the vacation slot to the most senior employee on the vacation selection list, provided the maximum number of those in the classification have not selected vacation slots.
+A person coming on shift may cancel personal leave for his/her next duty shift prior to 10 am the day of the oncoming shift as long as overtime has not been hired.
+The Battalion Chief will offer the personal leave slot to the most senior employee on the personal leave selection list, provided the maximum number of those in the classification have not selected personal leave slots.
 If no one had previously requested the next shift off, then the Battalion Chief will send out notification of this vacancy to all stations in accordance with standard operating procedures which have been established by the department and communicated to employees.
-The most senior employee will be granted the vacation slot provided the maximum number of persons in his classification have not selected all the vacation slots and the request is received by 10:00 p.m. of the working duty shift.
-After 10:00 p.m., other shift members may bid on the vacant vacation slot on a first come basis.
+The most senior employee will be granted the personal leave slot provided the maximum number of persons in his classification have not selected all the personal leave slots and the request is received by 10:00 p.m. of the working duty shift.
+After 10:00 p.m., other shift members may bid on the vacant personal leave slot on a first come basis.

-Exchange of Kelly Days/vacation leave will be permitted in accordance with Article 6 - Hours of Duty and Overtime, paragraph 6.2, Shift Exchange.
+Exchange of Kelly Days/personal leave will be permitted in accordance with Article 6 - Hours of Duty and Overtime, paragraph 6.2, Shift Exchange.

-(3) Scheduling Vacation Time for Educational Purposes
+(3) Scheduling Personal Leave for Educational Purposes